Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 ![instancerTopology data source](images/instancerTopology.png)

-This data source contains three inner data sources :
+This data source contains three relevant inner data sources :
 - The `prototypes` data source, of type `VtArray<SdfPath>`, lists the paths to each prototype this point instancer instances.
 - The `instanceIndices` data source, a vector data source where each element